icecc/icecream/README.md

 nodes.

-If you want to compile using icecream, make sure \$prefix/lib/icecc/bin is the first first entry in your path, e.g. type
+If you want to compile using icecream, make sure \$prefix/lib/icecc/bin is the first entry in your path, e.g. type

      export PATH=/usr/lib/icecc/bin:$PATH